permissionlessweb/ddnas/README.md

 # DAO-DNAS
  A Dao based,decentralized network attached storage.
-Built as a [CloudflareWorker](https://developers.cloudflare.com/workers)  that allows DAO members to register an API key to use for uploading files with a given set of [Cosmos](https://cosmos.network) wallets / public keys.
+Built as a [CloudflareWorker](https://developers.cloudflare.com/workers)  that allows DAO members to register an API key for use, by other DAO members for uploading files with a given set of [Cosmos](https://cosmos.network) wallets / public keys.

 ## TODO:
 - support for tracking key usage by dao member
 - support for key owner to allow/deny dao members
+- register key key to secret network smart contract
 <!-- - any time a dao member leaves or the api is used, we need to remove their api key if it exists -->